 Join Bob Isenberg and Jerry Pyle, Peregrine Watch, for pastries (while they last) and to search for owls and Peregrine Falcons at Morro Rock.
 Morro Rock is home to two pairs of breeding Peregrine Falcons.
 NOTE: this is a stop and scope event, not a planned walk.
 Stop by anytime from 9am and 2pm.
 Meets at Morro Rock.
 Coleman Drive, Morro Bay.
 Meet across from bathrooms, next to Morro Rock.
 Look for Bob's van with awning, scopes and Peregrine statue.

 While you will see birds, the focus of this trip is the natural history of Morro Rock and features of the estuary using photos, diagrams and hands-on materials.
-Join Dean Thompson for a bay cruise on a pontoon boat and learn the local sights and activities of this working harbor.
+Join Dean Thompson and Dave Clendenen for a bay cruise on a pontoon boat and learn the local sights and activities of this working harbor.
 There will be opportunities to photograph wintering birds, otters and sea lions.
 Easy access for limited mobility.
 Meets at Morro Bay Landing, 1213 Embarcadero, Morro Bay.
 Weather conditions may cancel.

 Join Dawn Beattie at Cloisters Park.
 The Park, with pond and nearby dunes, offers an interesting variety of birds, such as White- and Golden-crowned Sparrows, California Thrasher, Yellow-rumped Warbler and Black-crowned Night-Heron.
 The pond also attracts migratory ducks and geese.
 People in wheelchairs or using walkers or canes will find all paths accessible.
 Two miles from the Community Center.
 Easy.
-Meet at Cloisters Park.
+Meets ats Cloisters Park.
 From Hwy 1 at the north end of Morro Bay, turn west (toward the water) at the San Jacinto traffic light, then take first left (south) on Coral Avenue; in a few blocks enter the parking lot on the right, next to the restrooms.

 Laguna Lake and the surrounding park are a migratory stop and home to many waterfowl, including ducks, gulls, grebes, shorebirds, herons, egrets, Snow Geese.
 Join Steve McMasters & Todd Easterla to see these and other birds like House Finch, Goldfinch, meadowlarks, raptors and even a possible Loggerhead Shrike.
 Beginners welcome!
 Includes 1 mile of level walking.
 30 miles round trip by personal vehicle.
 Easy.
 504 Madonna Rd, San Luis Obispo, meet at the Laguna Lake bathroom parking lot (lakeside, next to playground and picnic area).